ahmeterdem1/Vector/README.md

 method can ben "analytic", "gauss", "neumann" or "iterative".
 Default is iterative which uses Newton's method for matrix inversion.
 Resolution is the number of iterations. lowlimit and highlimit are only for gauss method.
 They control the "resolution" of multiplication and divisions.
+LU method only uses the decimal choice.
 See the source code for a better inside look.

 Neumann will only work for the right conditioned matrices (see [here](https://en.wikipedia.org/wiki/Matrix_norm)).
 Neumann only uses resolution parameter.

+LU decomposition is the fastest method amongst all.

 ### Vectorgebra.Matrix.identity(dim, decimal=False)